likicv/usysml-test-cases/test_cases.md

 ## Scope

-The scope of this Test Case is uSysML v0.01.
-Only the keywords `package`, `part def`, and `part` being applicable.
+The scope of this Test Case is uSysML v0.01, and only the keywords `package`, `part def`, and `part` are applicable.

 ## SysML v2 textual notation